Grace Adele Freebey: Career

 Freebey taught piano classes at her own studio in Los Angeles, and at the Wilson-Greene School of Music, and as head of the piano department at Martha Washington Seminary in Washington, D.C.

 Tunes composed by Freebey, including "My Dearest Wish" (1911), "O Golden Sun" (1912), "North Wind", "Wind of the West", "May Day", "Calling You", "Somebody's Coming", "Love's Resignation", "Just You and My Homeland" (1919), "My Golden California" (1924) and "Think of Me Sometimes" (1929), were performed by Schumann-Heink, Tsianina Redfeather, Jeanne Jomelli,Johanna Gadski, David Bispham, Constance Balfour, the People's Orchestra of Los Angeles, and other popular singers and musical groups.

 Personal life

-Freebey died at her home in Los Angeles in 1943, at the age of 58.
-Her grave is in Angelus-Rosedale Cemetery.
+Freebey died at her home in Los Angeles, on March 30, 1943, aged 58.
+She was buried in the Angelus-Rosedale Cemetery.